ShinySyntax/ShinySyntax/README.md

 <hr>

 Thank you for your visiting my profile,
-If you need me, Anytime Ping Me!
+If you need me, Anytime Ping Me!<br>
+mail kindlyman343423@gmail.com  skype live:.cid.baf0a296313e90c3